-- MANY ECONOMIC AND MARKET FACTORS WILL IMPACT THE VALUE OF THE NOTES In addition to the level of the Basket on any day, the value of the notes will be affected by a number of economic and market factors that may either offset or magnify each other, including: - the expected volatility in the Reference Currencies and the Base Currencies; - the time to maturity of the notes; - interest and yield rates in the market generally as well as in each of the Reference Currencies' countries and the Base Currencies' countries; - the exchange rate and the volatility of the exchange rates of the U.S. dollar with respect to each of the Reference Currencies and the Japanese yen; - changes in correlation between the Reference Currency exchange rates; - suspension or disruption of market trading in any or all of the Reference Currencies or the Base Currencies; - a variety of economic, financial, political, regulatory and judicial events; and - our creditworthiness, including actual or anticipated downgrades in our credit ratings.
+- NO INTEREST PAYMENTS As a holder of the notes, you will not receive interest payments. - LACK OF LIQUIDITY The notes will not be listed on any securities exchange.
+JPMS intends to offer to purchase the notes in the secondary market but is not required to do so.
+Even if there is a secondary market, it may not provide enough liquidity to allow you to trade or sell the notes easily.
+Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMS is willing to buy the notes. - MANY ECONOMIC AND MARKET FACTORS WILL IMPACT THE VALUE OF THE NOTES In addition to the level of the Basket on any day, the value of the notes will be affected by a number of economic and market factors that may either offset or magnify each other, including: - the expected volatility in the Reference Currencies, the Japanese yen and the U.S. dollar; - the time to maturity of the notes; - interest and yield rates in the market generally as well as in each of the Reference Currencies' countries, in Japan and in the United States; - the exchange rate and the volatility of the exchange rates of the U.S. dollar with respect to each of the Reference Currencies and the Japanese yen; - changes in correlation between the Reference Currency exchange rates; - suspension or disruption of market trading in any or all of the Reference Currencies, the Japanese yen or the U.S. dollar; - a variety of economic, financial, political, regulatory and judicial events; and - our creditworthiness, including actual or anticipated downgrades in our credit ratings.